 Furthermore Rasa NLU is configurable and is defined by pipelines.
 These pipelines define how the models are generated with the training data and which entities are extracted.
-For this, a preconfigured pipeline with "supervised_embeddings" is used. "supervised_embeddings" allows to tokenize any languages.
+For this, a preconfigured pipeline with "spaCy" is used. spaCy works in this case with pre-trained language models.